Diabol/delivery-pipeline-plugin/README.md

 Run locally
 ---
+Requires you to have built the project first using the step mentioned above.

     mvn hpi:run

 This will start a local Jenkins with the Delivery Pipeline plugin installed.
 It will by default be available at http://localhost:8080/jenkins.